github/developer.github.com/content/v3/repos/statistics.md

 * TOC
 {:toc}

-These API methods allow you to get the data that powers the graphs on GitHub.
-All methods, excluding `punch_card`, will return a `202` if the data isn't yet available and cached.
-Subsequent request should return the data.
+The repository stats API allows you to fetch the data that GitHub uses for visualizing different types of repository activity.

+### A word about caching

+Computing repository statistics is an expensive operation, so we try to return cached data whenever possible.
+When you ask for a repositories statistics, and the data hasn't been cached, you'll receive a `202` response and a background job will get kicked off that starts compiling these statistics.
+Subsequent requests should return the data.

+Reposotiry statistics are cached by the master sha.
+Pushing to a repository will bust its stats cache.

+***NOTE:** `202` responses do *not* count towards API rate limits.

 ## Get contributors list with additions, deletions and commit counts